BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/weapon_traits.md

 ---

 ### Burrowing
-Hits scored by a weapon with the Burrowing trait always count as if the firing Detachment is in the target's Rear Arc, i.e., the Trait increases the AP of the weapon by 1 when targeting a Vehicle, Super- heavy Vehicle, etc. In addition, any Hits scored bypass Void Shields.
+Hits scored by a weapon with the Burrowing trait always count as if the firing Detachment is in the target's Rear Arc, i.e., the Trait increases the AP of the weapon by 1 when targeting a Vehicle, Super- heavy Vehicle, etc. In addition, any Hits scored bypass Void Shields. <span style="color: darkmagenta">Weapons with the Burrowing trait cannot target Flyers</span>

 ### Bypass
 Hits scored by a weapon with the Bypass trait bypass Void Shields.